michp-ai/ML-rapid-text-labeling/index.md

 <video src="https://user-images.githubusercontent.com/48130648/146453588-6ce8dbb9-14d3-46e9-9dd2-abc9f4b70380.mp4" controls="controls" style="max-width: 730px;">
 </video>

 The web app itself is deployed [here](http://ml-rapid-text-labeling-app.herokuapp.com/).
 This is a working version of what is described in the blog containing all the functionality just described.
-The current deployment of the app (at the time of writing) is a demo to show how machine-learning can be used to label texts rapidly.
+The current deployment of the app (at the time of writing) is a demo to show how machine learning can be used to label texts rapidly.
 Further development is planned.
-Currently the app can accommodate single user use.
+Currently, the app can accommodate single-user use.

 ## How we Built the Web App
 ### Development with Flask